-Sometimes we’re asked what is the number one thing that Boise area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Boise area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is extremely important to the effectiveness of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is one of the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Boise homeowners, but there are usually two hurdles to actually completing this job:

 - Determining just how often to swap out your furnace or air conditioner filter.

 - Remembering to change air filters when needed.